VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

-\textbf{Rotational Disturbance.} Our proposed method exhibits remarkable robustness to slight rotation variations in test images, without the need for rotation augmentations during the training process.
-We conducted rotation disturbance on test images, varying from 0$^{\circ}$ to 15$^{\circ}$ at 2.5$^{\circ}$ intervals.
-As illustrated in \cref{fig:rotate}, our method outperforms the comparison methods in handling rotated test images, with only minimal performance degradation as the rotation angle increases.
-In contrast, the RPN-based CoAE model experiences a rapid decline in performance when faced with rotation disturbances.
-The performance of OS2D model exhibits slow degradation as the rotation angle of the query image increases.
-The unsupervised sliding window-based method appears to have minimal impact on rotation disturbances.
-Notably, digitized images of ancient manuscripts may have slight rotation variations resulting from the scanning process.
-Our method demonstrates consistent high performance even in the presence of such rotational disturbances, thus confirming its robustness and practicality.
+\textbf{Rotational Disturbance.} Our proposed method demonstrates exceptional robustness against minor rotational variations in test images, eliminating the need for rotation augmentations during training.
+We subjected test images to rotational disturbances ranging from 0$^{\circ}$ to 15$^{\circ}$ at 2.5$^{\circ}$ intervals.
+As depicted in \cref{fig:rotate}, our method surpasses the comparative methods in managing rotated test images, experiencing only minimal performance degradation as the rotation angle increases.
+Conversely, the RPN-based model, CoAE, exhibits a rapid decline in performance when confronted with rotational disturbances.
+The OS2D model's performance reveals a gradual degradation as the query image's rotation angle increases.
+The unsupervised sliding window-based method appears to be minimally impacted by rotational disturbances.

-\subsubsection{Qualitative results and analysis}
+\subsubsection{Qualitative Results and Analysis}